-We had cash and cash equivalents of \$36.6 million at June 30, 2017.
+At September 30, 2017, we had cash and cash equivalents of \$18.2 million and \$18.5 million in short-term investments.
+In August 2017, we transferred a portion of our cash into an investment account.
 In April 2017, we paid approximately \$6.3 million in cash, net of post-closing working capital adjustment, in connection with the acquisition of the Antenna Plus assets.
-Cash and cash equivalents consist of cash.
-We did not have any short-term or long-term investments.
 In August 2016, we completed our IPO and received net proceeds of approximately \$11.0 million, including the sale of shares pursuant to the exercise of the underwriters' overallotment option and after deducting underwriting discounts and commissions and estimated offering-related transaction costs.
 In December 2016, we completed our public offering of common stock and received net proceeds of approximately \$26.0 million, including the sale of shares pursuant to the exercise of the underwriters' over-allotment option and after deducting underwriting discounts and commissions and estimated offering-related transaction costs.

 Before 2013, we had incurred net losses in each year since our inception.
-As a result, we had an accumulated deficit of \$43.2 million at June 30, 2017.
+As a result, we had an accumulated deficit of \$43.0 million at September 30, 2017.